dariatun/Game-engine-for-a-platform-game/README.md

 # Game engine
 Game engine for a platform game in Java.
 Equipped with a GUI.

+DESCRIPTION:
+Platformer game, where you play as a dog.
+You can jump, move, attack enemies by barking at them and dig the floor (the digging works only on specific floor tiles).
+There are lots of items around the level, that you can put in your inventory and use later.
+The goal for each level is to find a key and open the door with it.

 Images created by

 Background image / cave.png / by PWL